 Security: This is one of the most important issues for buyers and suppliers.
 Many do not trust Open Source to be secure enough without internal efforts.

-Internal resources / Need for talent: Open Source products are free to use, but they require a high demand of internal resources and talent to adapt, maintain and secure the product for use.
+Internal resources / Need for talent: Open Source products are free to use, but they require a high demand for internal resources and talent to adapt, maintain and secure the product for use.

 Functionality: Creating a TMS might be possible for (non-software) companies in the first three years.
 But almost all attendees had to admit that, after that period, the complexity and efforts involved in further developing a TMS rise to an unsustainable level.
 On the other hand, the transition to another system is an expensive and time-consuming process.